kyleplump/vue-click-off/README.md

 # Options

 You have the option to ignore specified pieces of the DOM from firing your click off handler.
-For example, if you wanted to click a menu item in a dropdown, without firing the click off handler.
+For example, if you wanted to click a menu item in a dropdown.

 1) Import the directive into your component
 2) Specify an array of class names as a data property